shushper/cloudpayments/README.md

 ### Initializing for Android

-If you want to be able to show 3ds dialog on Android, make MainActivity implements `FlutterFragmentActivity` instead of `FlutterActivity`
+If you want to show 3ds dialog on Android, make MainActivity implements `FlutterFragmentActivity` instead of `FlutterActivity`

 `android/app/src/main/.../MainActivity.kt`: